publiccodenet/blog/_posts/2020-02-11-three-reasons-why-you-should-go-to-FOSDEM.md

 ---
-title: "Three reasons why you should go to FOSDEM - 11 February 2020"
+title: "A love letter to FOSDEM"
-date: 2020-02-11
+date: 2020-02-14
 author: Alba Roza
 type: blogpost
-excerpt: Postmorten FOSDEM 2020.
+excerpt: Helpful tips from my first FOSDEM
 categories:
   - Events
 ---

-# Three reasons why you should go to FOSDEM - 11 February 2020
+# A love letter to FOSDEM - 14 February 2020

 The Foundation for Public Code team started February by attending **FOSDEM**.
 This conference is one of the biggest in Europe, as it gathers thousands of developers of free and **open source** software from all over the world.